When you first move into your new home there will be a few things you will want to sort out to help you get settled:

 When you move in we’ll give you a copy of the gas safety record for your new home.
 This tells you when your gas appliances were last serviced and checked.
 To ensure they are safe, a qualified engineer will check your appliances every year.
 You must give us access to your home for these checks to be carried out.

-We are contacting residents to let them know in advance, where internet service providers are due to carry out work to connect services in their area.
+Telecommunications work is classified as critical by the government within their regulations and legislation to deal with coronavirus.
+In line with this, we are allowing this work to continue across the borough.
+We are contacting residents to let them know in advance, where service providers are due to carry out work in their area.